RustyNova016/cargo-berger/docs/src/config_file.md

 # Config file

 By default, cargo Berger check for a configuration file `berger.toml` in the current directory.
-This configuration file allows configuring the crates in the workplace.
+This configuration file allows configuring the crates in the workspace.

 ## Exemple: